AAswordman/OperitWeb/content/en/faq.md

 **Please note:** This is not for changing the context window size, but for adjusting the maximum length of a single generation from the model.

+### ❓ Q: Why does the AI output "cannot create task" or always plan a large, slow task flow?

+This is likely because the "Deep Search" feature is enabled.
+Deep Search is a powerful analysis tool, but it consumes more resources and plans complex task flows.
+If your current task does not require deep analysis, we recommend disabling this feature in the settings to improve response speed.
+For more details, see the [Deep Search Guide](/#/guide/tools-and-features/deep-search).